ryivins/Scopes-Coffee/business/supplies.md

 date: 2025-10-03
 ---

-# Suppliers & Partnerships

-### Which roasters and tea suppliers will we source from?
+## Which roasters and tea suppliers will we source from?
 - Monomyth Coffee Beans
 - Daybreak Coffee

-### Local bakery partners?
+## Local bakery partners?
 - Brulee Bakery

-### Can we collaborate with local artists or record stores for cross-promotion?
+## Can we collaborate with local artists or record stores for cross-promotion?
 Yes—bundle show tickets + drinks, pop‑up merch tables, in‑shop art installations, and co‑hosted events.

 ## Related Pages